 The Dalmore line of single malts has long been a personal favorite of mine and one I often recommend in our guides.
 The 12-Year is a fantastic dram but the 18 is one that most men haven’t tried.
 It is an exceptional Scotch whisky and it’s the perfect balance of sweetness and spice with layers of complexity that showcase the precision used to craft this decadent dram.

 It’s not unusual for this American whisky to fetch a price in the high hundreds or even thousands of dollars.
 This whiskey is about as rare as they get.
 Orphan Barrel is a Diageo brand that literally takes orphan barrels found in the back of distinguished distilleries and bottles what’s left.
 Once the bottling is gone, it’s gone forever, and that’s what makes this such a great whiskey for a tasting.
 It has a story, and it’s so rare that chances are no one has tried it before, and few will try it again.

 Highland Park 25 Year – $450

-Once you get to the 25-year mark, whiskies become a little too potent for most people.
+Once you get to the 25-year mark, whiskeys become a little too potent for most people.
 The flavors remain complex, but it becomes more difficult to differentiate them and often takes a keen palate to be able to appreciate the dram – and the price.
-However, one distillery that has seemingly managed to perfect aged whiskies is Highland Park.
-Unlike most of their competitors, Highland Park manages to create the perfect blend of sweet to spice with layers of complex flavours that are as easily distinguishable as waves in rough seas.
+However, one distillery that has seemingly managed to perfect aged whiskeys is Highland Park.
+Unlike most of their competitors, Highland Park manages to create the perfect blend of sweet to spice with layers of complex flavors that are as easily distinguishable as waves in rough seas.
 If your budget allows, consider a bottle of the 30-year as well.
 If your budget is slightly lower, the 18-year is a perfect dram and one I often recommend.
 In fact, I would say it’s the finest single malt under 25-years.